DaveHartburn/bamclone/Bamclone.md

 - [ ] Sound effects
 - [ ] More levels
 - [ ] Score
-- [ ] Loading screen
+- [ ] Lobby screen
 - [ ] Progression
 - [ ] Lives?
 - [ ] Game pause (on screen button)
 - [ ] Test changing tile sizes
+- [ ] Different tile colours/textures

 Bugs
 ----
 - Balls don't quit sit snug when docking, until rotated
 - Issues with random selection.
 The first two balls are always the same colour.
 The rest may follow a pattern
+- In testing one wheel didn't blow.
+Suspect a ball dropped as I turned that wheel and it became a 'ghost' somewhere

 Check in notes
 --------------
-- Added explode function and annimation
-- Balls explode on collision (in wheel)
-- Wheels 'blow' on all balls of the same colour
-- Game over, win on all blown
+- Allow loading of other levels with a command line parameter (for testing)
+- Can limit ball numbers (hard coded) for testing or more challenging levels
+- Improved code for bouncing off dead ends
+- Can bounce off north and south dead ends